transferzero/api-documentation/_docs/sandbox-testing.md

 # Account validation

 When testing our account validation feature for GHS and NGN bank payments any account number starting with a `9` will return a failure.
 All other account numbers will return a user with name `TEST USER`.
-This applies to both the [bank account name enquiry]({{ "/docs/additional-features/" | prepend: site.baseurl }}#bank-account-name-enquiry) feature and the [name validation in transactions]({{ "/docs/additional-features/" | prepend: site.baseurl }}#name-validation-in-transactions) feature.
+For GHS mobile similalry phone numbers ending in an `8` or `9` will return a failure, while others return a user with name `TEST USER`.
+This applies to both the [account name enquiry]({{ "/docs/additional-features/" | prepend: site.baseurl }}#account-name-enquiry) feature and the [name validation in transactions]({{ "/docs/additional-features/" | prepend: site.baseurl }}#name-validation-in-transactions) feature.

 # Testing additional scenarios